7 reasons to bring an entourage to open mic

 1. Thank you for filling the room.

-Because until you’ve done enough open mics to learn how to make the most of it, performing to empty chairs is depressing as hell.
+Because until you’ve done enough open mics to learn how to make the most of it, performing to empty chairs can be kinda depressing.

 2. Thank you for listening.